joantolos/joantolos/src/assets/posts/hexagonal-architecture.md

 # I want it all

-We all want them all, of course.
-But this is just impossible... no single architectural style can achive all of those capabilities at the same time.
-More over, some are mutually exclusive from one another.
+We all want everything, of course.
+But this is impossible—no single architectural style can achieve all of these capabilities at once.
+Moreover, some are mutually exclusive.

-Applications can only support a few of the architecture characteristics listed for a variety of reasons.
-First, each of the supported characteristics requires design effort and perhaps structural support.
-Second, the bigger problem lies with the fact that each architecture characteristic often has an impact on others.
-For example, if you wnat to improve security, it will almost certainly negatively impact performance: the application must do more on-the-fly encryption, indirection for secrets hiding, and other activities that potentially degrade performance.
+Applications can only support a few architectural characteristics for various reasons.
+First, each supported characteristic requires design effort and possibly structural support.
+Second, the larger issue is that each architectural characteristic often impacts others.
+For example, if you want to improve security, it will almost certainly negatively impact performance: the application will need to perform additional on-the-fly encryption, add layers of indirection for secrets hiding, and other activities that may degrade performance.

-The good news is that we don't need them all.
-In fact, you probably need just a few for your application to thrive (not just succeed but thrive), you should concentrate on them.
-We need to differentiate between **what we want** and **what we really need**.
+The good news is that we don’t need all of them.
+In fact, you likely need just a few key characteristics for your application to thrive.
+Focus on those.
+It’s important to differentiate between what we want and what we truly need.

-Let's think of an example.
-It is always nice to have **scalability**, everyone wants scalability, right?.
-But do you really need it enough to pay the trade offs?
-Does your application rely in constant growth to succeed?
-Does your business model require an exponential grow of users?
-Apps like Twitter or Instagram, that base their business model on having huge amounts of always growing users, obviously need that kind of hard-core scalability.
-But... are you implementing Twitter?
-Let's be humble and really measure the number of users we expect to have.
+Let’s consider an example. **Scalability** is always desirable —everyone wants scalability, right?
+But do you need it enough to justify the trade-offs?
+Does your application rely on constant growth to succeed?
+Does your business model require exponential user growth?
+Apps like Twitter or Instagram, which base their models on having a huge, constantly growing user base, obviously need that level of hard-core scalability.
+But... are you building Twitter?
+Let’s be realistic and carefully measure the number of users we expect.

-Scalability is very expensive and we loose a lot of other useful characteritics if we go hard on it.
-Simplicity being one of the most obvious.
+Scalability is very costly, and we lose many other useful characteristics if we prioritize it too heavily—simplicity being one of the most obvious.

+# The laws of architecture

+We can distile the above explanation into two laws:

+- **Everything in software architecture is a trade-off:** Every decision you make in software architecture comes with both benefits and drawbacks.
+In other words, there is no perfect solution that satisfies all requirements without some compromises.
+- **Why is more important than how:** Focusing on "why" helps ensure that architecture aligns with long-term goals and solves real problems, rather than just adding complexity for complexity’s sake.
+By understanding the underlying purpose, architects can make informed decisions that adapt to future changes in technology and requirements.

-# The main available architectures
+# (Some of) The main available architectures

 # Microservices